 - Jaisalmer Desert Festival

 People in and around Mathura start celebrating Holi way in advance and how!
+It takes place days before the actual Holi.
 According to a legend, Lord Krishna was chased out of Barsana by women using sticks because he was teasing them, playfully, of course.
-Since then, men from neighbouring places come to Barsana only to be chased away (read beaten up) by women holding lathis for celebrating Holi.
+Since then, men from neighboring places come to Barsana only to be chased away (read beaten up) by women holding lathis for celebrating Lath Mar Holi.
 The devotional songs playing in the background with people chanting Hare Krishna and the bhang/thandai totally add to the mood

 - Hemis Festival